abiosoft/colima/README.md

 To provide container runtimes on macOS with minimal setup.

+## Project Status

+⚠️ The project is still in active early stage development and updates may introduce breaking changes.

 ## What is with the name?

 Colima means Containers in Lima.